-The Reality of the Paleo Diet
+The Reality Of The Paleo Diet

 What is the Paleo Diet?

-- Meat, stick to lean meats such as chicken, turkey, buffalo, and lean beef
+- Meat, stick to lean meats such as chicken, turkey, buffalo, and lean beef.

-- Seeds such as sunflower and pumpkin
+- Seeds, sunflower, and pumpkin

 - Healthy, plant-based oils like walnut, coconut, olive, sunflower, and grapeseed